TStevie/Banking-App/README.md

 # Banking-App
-This is an application using Java that allows users to check transactions, depost, and withdraw.
+This is an application using Java that allows users to check transactions, deposit, and withdraw.